Gaussian beams and caustic avoidance in gravitational optics: Some key insights

-Gaussian beam decomposition can be traced back to the work of Gabor \citep{Gabor:1946}.
-Superposition methods that involve Gaussian beams were mainly developed in \citep{Bastiaans:1980, Popov:1982, Cerveny:1983, Nowack:1984, Greynolds:1986a, Greynolds:1986b, White:1987, Cerveny:1988, Greynolds:2014} and recent improvements were given by \citep{Harvey:2015,Worku:2018, Worku:2020}.
+Gaussian beam decomposition can be traced back to the work of Gabor \cite{Gabor:1946}.
+Superposition methods that involve Gaussian beams were mainly developed in \cite{Bastiaans:1980, Popov:1982, Cerveny:1983, Nowack:1984, Greynolds:1986a, Greynolds:1986b, White:1987, Cerveny:1988, Greynolds:2014} and recent improvements were given by \cite{Harvey:2015,Worku:2018, Worku:2020}.
 Loosely speaking, in this method, one (i) decomposes the input field into a set of (possibly overlapping) Gaussian beams which act as elementary waveforms, (ii) propagates each Gaussian beam through the optical geometry, (iii) superposes the set of beams at the output plane to determine the propagated field in question.
-Note that this method allows for \textit{any} wavefield to be decomposed into Gaussian beams.
-Even though those superposition techniques are essentially approximation schemes, they are highly accurate in modeling generic wavefonts in curved geometries \citep{Cerveny:1990,Worku:2020}.
+Note that this method allows for \textit{any} wave field to be decomposed into Gaussian beams.
+Even though those superposition techniques are essentially approximation schemes, they are highly accurate in modeling generic wavefonts in the curved geometries of non-gravitational optics \cite{Cerveny:1990,Worku:2020}.
 In the current work, we established the Gaussian beams of thin null bundles on generic curved spacetimes.
-Accordingly, the aforementioned summation methods of the Newtonian theory can in practice be implemented for field estimations of extended sources in gravity.
-What is more profound is that this method allows for propagating fields through caustics of the standard thin null bundle theory.
-Therefore, caustics can be avoided without the exact wave solutions of the Maxwell equations which we discuss now.
+Even though those beams do not capture genuine wave effects, and thus should not be referred to as elementary wavelets in our case, they can still be used in similar decomposition techniques to reconstruct generic waveforms in an approximate manner.
+Accordingly, the aforementioned summation methods of the Newtonian theory can in practice be implemented for coarse-grained field estimations of extended sources in gravity.
+What is more profound is that this method allows for propagating fields through caustics of the standard thin null bundle theory as outlined here.
+Therefore, caustics can be avoided without solving the Maxwell equations in the wave optics regime.